roshanis/10kings/chapter7_balban_revised.md

 ### The Price of Order

 One case haunts me still, even as I prepare to meet Allah's judgment.
 A Hindu revenue officer named Vishnu Das, appointed because he understood the local languages and customs of the Doab region better than any Persian or Turk could hope to.
-He was honest, efficient, and loyal—exactly the kind of administrator our system was designed to reward.
+He was honest, efficient, and loyal, exactly the kind of administrator our system was designed to reward.

 For two years, he served with distinction.
 My agents reported no irregularities in his accounts, no complaints from the peasants under his authority, no signs of the corruption that plagued other districts.
 He was, by every measure we had established, an exemplary servant of the sultanate.